 3.11 Determining Review Team Leadership

 We support the proposed process while we emphasize that the leadership of the Review Team should have previous experience leading or chairing similar efforts, either within ICANN or outside.
 The candidates for RT leadership should also indicate their commitment for the workload necessary for that role.
-In case of a possibility for a Cco-chairs, we believe that there shouldn’t be more than 2 Cco-chairs in order to ensure responsiveness from leadership.
+In case of a possibility for co-chairs, we believe that there shouldn’t be more than 2 co-chairs in order to ensure responsiveness from leadership.

 3.2 Terms of Reference, Scope, and Work Plan